|An interestingly posed photograph showing a private of the 4th Volunteer Battalion, the Queen's

 current issue and his slouch hat follows then popular military fashion but he retains some rather outdated items in

 his kit.
 These include leather gaiters of the pattern more commonly in use during the Anglo-Zulu War of 1879 and a

 similarly dated "Italian" Pattern water bottle.
 He appears to be positioned to receive a cavalry charge.
 The same

-by the front ranks of Wellinton's squares at Waterloo almost 100 years before.
+exact pose was taken up by the front ranks of Wellington's squares at Waterloo almost 100 years before.

 Another interesting feature of this man's uniform in the use of shoulder patches to denote his unit affiliation.

-Normally these identifiers would be worn on the tunic's shoulder straps and /or collar.
+Traditionally these identifiers had been worn on the tunic's shoulder straps and/or collar.
 In this case his shoulder

-straps have been replaced by twisted cords and the badges moved to the very top of the sleeve just below the
+straps have been replaced by twisted cords and cloth badges moved to the very top of the sleeve just below the

 George Barnes - Photographer